30 ways to save tax

 15. Isa allowance

 Use your tax-free Isa allowance.
-In 2013-14, the overall limit is £11,520, of which £5,760 can be put into in a cash Isa.
+From 1 July 2014 the annual limit will be increased to £15,000.
+This can all be put in a cash Isa, all in a stocks and shares Isa or split between both cash and stocks and shares.
 See our guide to tax on savings and investments for more details.

 16. No CGT on shares held in an Isa